kappagammatango/bills/Live Fire.md

 **§ 1.
 TITLE**

-&nbsp;&nbsp;&nbsp; (a) This Act shall be known as, and is to be cited as, the "Law Enforcement Training Exemption Act".
+&nbsp;&nbsp;&nbsp; (a) This Act shall be known as, and is to be cited as, the "Law Enforcement Training Enhancement Act".

 <br/>